 Their training takes years, involves a lot of socialization, and works to create an animal that is less of a pet and more of an employee.
 Even so, their handlers also get all the benefits of pet ownership.
-Service animals are trained to not get excited or distracted in public places and to stay calm and out of the way when at a standstill.
+Service animals are trained to stay calm and out of the way when at a standstill.
 Even a well-trained ESA has not received the extensive socialization and public-access training that a service dog has, and therefore is much more unpredictable in public settings.

-There are some sites on the internet that say they can register your pet as an ESA, but know that the only legal way to certify your pet as an ESA is to go through the process with a licensed health professional.
-Obtaining a letter of certification can’t be done online, and has to be done by a therapist who understands your mental health struggles, diagnosis, and treatment plan.
+Some sites on the internet say they can register your pet as an ESA, but know that the only legal way to certify your pet as an ESA is to go through the process with a licensed health professional.
+Obtaining a certification letter can’t be done online and has to be done by a therapist who understands your mental health struggles, diagnosis, and treatment plan.

-The certification of your pet as an ESA needs to be provided on your therapist’s official letterhead and should include their license number.
+Your pet’s certification as an ESA needs to be provided on your therapist’s official letterhead and should include their license number.
 Your pet has to be a vital component in your treatment, and chances are your therapist won’t write you the letter without significant discussions about it first.

 - The animal has proven to be a danger to others.